lucko/spark-docs/docs/guides/tps-and-mspt.md

 The MSPT (milliseconds per tick) metric reports how many milliseconds *on average* is taken by the game to process each tick.

-For a normal, lag free experience, the magic number is **50 or less** milliseconds per tick.
+For a normal, lag free experience, the magic number is **50 or fewer** milliseconds per tick.

 ![](../img/ticks-lagging-breakdown.png)